ioannisa/SecuredAndroidPersistence/README.md

 persistManager.dataStorePrefs.deleteDirect("key1")
 ```

-#### Handling Complex Data Types
+##### How PersistManager handles DataStore's encrypted and unencrypted data:

-##### DataStore handling for unencrypted data
+When storing data in `DataStore` with encryption enabled, all data types are `serialized`, as `DataStore` does not natively support encryption.
+Here's how the library handles different scenarios:

-When storing to `DataStore` without encryption, `serialization` is only required for Double and complex data types, as DataStore supports primitive types directly.
+**-- Without Encryption:** If you use DataStore without encryption, only complex types (e.g., custom objects, collections) and Double values are serialized, as these require transformation for storage.

 | Data Type | Supported Directly | Handled via gson Serialization |
 |-----------|:------------------:|:------------------------------:|